 Fall has come and gone, the fruits of our labor have been harvested and dead leaves clutter the sidewalk, waiting for absent-minded pedestrians to slip on.
-Now is the time of extreme weather, cozy holiday traditions and heaps of baked goods — a time we call winter, from the Proto-Germanic wintruz (the last and coldest season) and Proto-Indo-European wend (as in water, or “the wet season”).
+Now is the time of extreme weather, cozy holiday traditions and heaps of baked goods — a time called winter, from the Proto-Germanic wintruz (the last and coldest season) and Proto-Indo-European wend (as in water, or “the wet season”).

 Despite typical associations with dreariness, winter is a season of abundance — though not in the typical sense of the word.
 It’s an end and a beginning, and it connects the decay of fall with the rebirth of spring.
 Not convinced?
 We’ve collected 10 of the most beautiful words about winter, which are sure to get you in the spirit.

 Frosty: a cold word for a cold season.
 It evokes images of fuzzy frost frozen on your car’s windshield, waiting to be scraped off.
 Or the “Your fingers will turn blue and fall off!” threat of frostbite that parents use to frighten their young ones into wearing mittens.
 In pop culture, the word appears in iconic personifications of the season, like the sprightly Jack Frost (a derivative of Old Man Winter) and every child’s jolly best friend, Frosty the Snowman.

-Frosty the Snowman’s claymation buddy, Rudolf, brings us to our next winter word, reindeer.
+Frosty the Snowman’s claymation buddy Rudolph brings us to our next winter word, reindeer.
 It’s a blend of Proto-Germanic Renn (as in rennen, “to run”) and Old Norse dyr.
 Despite the casual misconception that reindeers don’t actually exist, these fluffy, big-horned deer, also known as caribou, are found all over Europe, Siberia and North America.
-Unlike us humans, they generally thrive in the cold, as their fur and blood circulation are adapted to withstand the rough winter season.
+Unlike us humans, reindeer generally thrive in the cold, as their fur and blood circulation are adapted to withstand the rough winter season.